-How to prepare Tofu is one of the most frequent questions I am asked by friends and people inclined to decrease their meat consumption.
-Here is a quick tip!
+How to prepare tofu?
+This is one of the most frequent questions I am asked by friends and people inclined to decrease their meat consumption.
+Tofu can be a little intimidating to prepare if you’re not familiar with it.
+But don’t let that stop you from giving it a try!
+This versatile ingredient is a great way to add protein and flavor to your meals.

-When I was first introduced to Tofu, it was certainly not love at first sight.
-It did not hate either; I have always been curious about healthy foods.
+When I first tried tofu, it was certainly not love at first sight.
+However, I did not hate either; I have always been curious about healthy foods.

 The fact that it lacked flavor was a downer for me, but it was the same characteristic, the one that I learned later to love.

-Tofu takes the flavor that you want to give to it.
-It is a versatile ingredient for its lack of taste and the multiple texture and presentations that you can find in the market.
+Tofu doesn’t have a taste; it’s like a blank canvas.
+It takes the taste you give it.
+It is a versatile ingredient despite its lack of taste and the multiple texture and presentations you can find in the market.

-- Grilled plain with high heat, for one minute on each side.
-Reserving and adding them to a Thai Curry, five minutes before it is ready.
+I grill plain extra-firm Tofu layers at high heat for one minute on each side and reserve and add them to a Thai Curry five minutes before it is ready.
 They absorb all the curry's flavor and texture from the grilling.

-- Soy Sauce or Tamari Soy Sauce (Orgnic Gluten-Free Reduced Sodium).
+- Low-Sodium Soy Sauce or Tamari Soy Sauce (Organic Gluten-Free Reduced Sodium).

 - Optionally, brush the grill or saucepan to prevent it from sticking.

-After 5 minutes place them on a Grill.
-Grill for one minute each side (Optionally, brush the grill or saucepan to prevent it from sticking).
+After 5 minutes, cook tofu on a Grill, cast-iron skillet, or frying pan.
+Cook the prepared tofu for one minute on each side until golden brown.
+(Optionally, brush the grill or saucepan with oil to prevent it from sticking).

-The Answer is No, you don't, but in my opinion, cooking tofu makes its texture better, and also you get to add more seasonings to enhance its flavor.
+The answer is No; you don't; you can eat raw tofu, but in my opinion, cooking tofu makes its texture better, and also get to add more seasonings to enhance its flavor.

 That's it!
-That's how to pan fry tofu at its simplest form.
+That's how to prepare tofu in a pan in its simplest form.

 These two qualities make Tofu the perfect ingredient to provide texture, volume, and protein to your foods, and it works both for savory and sweet recipes.

-Plus: can be prepared in uncountable inventive ways.
+Plus: it can be prepared in uncountable inventive ways.

 TIP: There are many transgenic soybeans products out there, so make sure you always buy Organic Certified Tofu.